 - Tallow and suet from beef and lamb

-- Chicken fat (schmaltz), goose and duck fat
+- Chicken and goose fat (schmaltz), and duck fat

 - Coconut, palm kernel, red palm oil, and palm oil

 These traditional fats are primarily composed of saturated and monounsaturated fats.
 These fats maintain their integrity when heated, meaning they do not become denatured forming free radicals during the cooking process.
 This is true as long as the heat remains below the smokepoint.
 These fats have nourished healthy cultures for millennia.

 What many folks do not realize is that all fats are actually a combination of saturated, monounsaturated, and polyunsaturated fats.

 Polyunsaturated vegetable oils are the rancid ones full of free radicals that are used in processed foods.
 They are the bad fats that when consumed to excess as is the case in the Western diet, inflammation and degenerative disease is the result.
 Vegetable oils also contribute to a tendency to gain weight.

 A common characteristic of nearly all traditional fats is that they are all very low in polyunsaturated fats.
 The one exception is chicken fat which is about 21% polyunsaturated (2).